Transcript title

 Course Description

 Provides a comprehensive overview of civic rights and responsibilities under Federal and State laws pertaining to free expression and public demonstrations.
+Compares free expression and protest in other parts of the world with that here in the United States.

 Course learning outcomes

-1. Explain the relevance of the first amendment.
+1. Explain the relevance of the First Amendment.

 2. Analyze various Supreme Court decisions re-defining free speech and assembly principles.